Chuck Howley: Post-career

 In 2007, he was among the 17 finalists to be seniors candidates for the Pro Football Hall of Fame.
 On August 17, 2022, he was announced as one of the three finalists nominated by the senior committee for induction in the 2023 Hall of Fame class.
 On February 9, 2023, Howley was elected to the Pro Football Hall of Fame and was formally enshrined on August 5, with his son Scott delivering a speech on his behalf.

 Personal life

 Howley married Nancy on June 28, 1958.

 Following retirement, he ran a uniform rental business in Dallas.
 In 1977, Howley founded Happy Hollow Ranch, a cattle and quarter horse operation near Wills Point, Texas.

-Howley currently suffers from late-stage dementia.
+Howley currently has late-stage dementia.